HubRise/website/content/apps/expedy/faqs/en/keep-my-printer.md

 position: 1
 layout: documentation
 meta:
-  title: Connect your printer to HubRise | FAQ Expedy | HubRise
+  title: Connect your printer to HubRise | Expedy FAQs | HubRise
   description: Overview of the Expedy Print Box module used to connect ESC/POS printers (Epson, Star, Brother, Toshiba, Zebra, etc.) to HubRise.
 ---